pat42w/Rinse_Over_Run/README.md

 Rinse Over Run successful: prediction can be found at data/test_predictions.csv
 ...It's been done.

-Running Rinse_Over_Run.py then prints the following progress updates:
+Heres an explanation of these progress updates:

-Begining data load this may take a few minutes'
+Begining data load this may take a few minutes.

-Libraries imported and functions defined
   > - confirming required libraries have been imported and functions have been defined correctly

 `train_values.csv` uploaded
 > - train_values.csv found and read